SharanIO/Visual-Odometry/README.md

 - **Pose Estimation**: The camera's position and orientation are estimated using the PnP (Perspective-n-Point) algorithm with RANSAC.
 PnP is used for its ability to estimate the pose of the camera from 3D-2D point correspondences.

     **Method**:
-    - USe the 3D points obtained from the traingulation and their corresponding 2D image points.
+    - Use the 3D points obtained from the traingulation and their corresponding 2D image points.
     - Apply the PnP algorithm to estimate the camera pose.
     - Compute the new transformation matrix and extract the position and orientation.